Di-Gi/Promptly/README.md

 You can set these in your VS Code settings.

+⸻⸻⸻⸻
+### Custom Prompts
+Promptly allows you to create and use custom prompts to tailor the AI's behavior:

+1. Open VS Code Settings (File > Preferences > Settings)
+2. Search for "promptly custom prompts"
+3. In the "Promptly: Custom Prompts" section, click "Add Item"
+4. Enter a name for your prompt in the "Item" field
+5. Enter your custom prompt text in the "Value" field; click OK when finished.

+To select an active prompt:
+1. Click the "Prompt: [current prompt]" item in the status bar (bottom-right)
+2. Choose your desired prompt from the list

+The selected prompt will be used for all AI interactions until changed.

+⸻⸻⸻⸻
 ### Custom Hotkeys
 Promptly supports user-defined keybindings for its main commands.
 You can easily configure these in your VS Code settings: